GarbAraujo/GarbAraujo/README.md

        alt="snake" /></a>
 </div>

 Ser desenvolvedor é uma viagem onde a próxima parada é a solução de um problema.
+(Being a developer is a journey where the next stop is solving a problem.)

 <!--Intro start-->
 - 🔭 I’m currently working on **AWS, DynamoDB, C#, .NET, Postman, Cypress, JMeter, SoapUI**